Harrison Bader Player Props: Yankees vs. Padres

-The New York Yankees and Harrison Bader (.342 slugging percentage over his past 10 games, including two homers), take on starter Joe Musgrove and the San Diego Padres at Yankee Stadium, Friday at 7:05 PM ET.
+On Saturday, Harrison Bader (.175 on-base percentage in past 10 games, 107 points below season-long percentage) and the New York Yankees play the San Diego Padres, whose starting pitcher will be Michael Wacha.
+First pitch is at 1:05 PM ET.

-In his last game he had a hitless performance (0-for-3) against the Orioles.
+In his previous game he had a hitless performance (0-for-4) against the Padres.

 Harrison Bader Game Info & Props vs. the Padres